ACastMtz/Udacity-projects/CapstoneProject/README.md

 A voting ensemble is a machine learning model that builds predictions from combining results from other models, it is therefore sometimes refered to as a meta-model.
 More specifically, Azure AutoML uses the `PreFittedVotingClassifier` Class, inherited from sklearn ensemble `VotingClassifier` class, which mixes different classifiers and uses a majority vote or the average predicted probabilities to predict the class labels.
 It is very helpful to balance out the individual performances of the models.

-Here a couple of screenshots of the best model:
+Here is a screenshot of the best model:

 ![Best Model](./Images/automl_bestmodel.png "AutoML Best Model")